s87jackson/rfars/README.md

 ## Getting Data

 Here we import 5 years of data for Virginia.
-Note that get_fars requires your permission to download the ZIP files from NHTSA and save the prepared files on your hard drive.
+Note that `get_fars`requires your permission to download the ZIP files from NHTSA and save the prepared files on your hard drive.
 This only has to be run once and defaults to saving everything in the current working directory.
-The use_fars function looks in that directory for certain files and compiles them into one.
+The `use_fars`function looks in that directory for certain files and compiles them into a list of data frames: `flat`, `multi_acc`, `multi_veh`, and `multi_per`.

 ``` r
 library(rfars)